Walking Ferns

 The Walking Ferns Will Grow in Nearly Any Climate

-This makes it ideal for all types of gardens, including rock gardens.
-It's resistant to both rabbits and deer.
-This versatile fern will shine in the summer and fall months.
-In the fall, you'll see the underside of its leaves transition to a beautiful brown hue with distinctive stripes.
-This lusher appearance allows this evergreen perennial to release its spores for propagation.
+Walking Ferns are ideal for all types of gardens, including rock gardens.
+They are resistant to rabbits and deer.
+This versatile fern thrives in summer and fall, and in autumn, the undersides of its leaves turn a rich brown with distinctive stripes.
+This seasonal change allows the evergreen perennial to release spores for propagation.

 The Fern's Distinctive Triangular Appearance

-It has distinctive triangular-shaped leaves that grow up to three inches wide and over six inches long.
-A pair of lobes at the base of each leaf blade follows an elongated, pointed tip.
-These leaves have extreme netted venation, which adds complexity to their overall beauty.
+The fern features triangular-shaped leaves up to three inches wide and over six inches long.
+Each leaf has a pair of lobes at its base that extend into a pointed tip.
+The leaves’ prominent netted venation adds complexity and visual interest to their overall beauty.

 Where To Grow This Fern

-Like many of its fern relatives, it flourishes in a rocky landscape.
-It's well known to grow directly on the rock surface and between crevices, making it an excellent foliage filler for challenging landscapes.
-It thrives both in colonies and on its own.
+Walking Ferns flourish in rocky landscapes.
+They can grow directly on rock surfaces and between crevices, making them an excellent foliage filler for challenging areas.
+They thrive both in colonies and individually.

 Characteristics